-Simon Easterby has been appointed as the new Scarlets coach after
+Simon Easterby is appointed the new Scarlets coach

 Easterby had been part of Davies's backroom team since 2010.